 Recent publications

-Gender in crises
+Gender in Crises

 Crises not only introduce new gender-specific challenges but also intensify pre-existing inequalities.
 Worldwide, women and girls are disproportionately affected by poverty, violence, and limited access to healthcare and education, exacerbating their vulnerability in times of crisis.
 They often bear primary responsibility for caregiving and household management.
 Meanwhile, men are frequently expected to engage in armed conflicts, often leaving their families behind and, in the most tragic cases, sacrificing their lives.
 Our objective is to examine these dynamics through a transcultural gender lens, highlighting both divergences and commonalities.